grilling guides icon.Grilling Guides

 Skip the Smoker

 Smoked chicken is fantastic.
-But it’s never crispy.
-Smokers are great for making tough meats edible by rendering fats slowly at low temperatures and adding moisture from a water pan.
+But sadly, it’s never crispy.
+Smokers are great for making tough meats edible by rendering fats slowly at low temperatures and keeping as much moisture in the meat as possible, sometimes even adding water to the cook chamber via a water pan.

 For crisp skin, you need high temperatures and the shortest possible cook times.
 You can still add some smoking wood to flavor your chicken, just do so at higher temperatures in your gas or charcoal grill.

-Of all these techniques, what’s the best?
-It’s probably a combination of several.
+Of all these techniques, what’s the best way to get crispy chicken skin?
+It’s obviously the process I laid out at the start, which is a combination of several.

-Try mixing and matching methods until you get the skin to the level of crispiness you most enjoy.
+You don’t have to follow my process though.
+Try mixing and matching different methods until you get the skin to the level of crispiness you most enjoy.
 As so often happens in BBQ, there’s no one-size-fits-all answer.
 There are just guidelines, tips, and a chance for you to experiment!

 As always, your questions and comments are welcome, just like you’re welcome to share this and any article from the site with friends.
 Speaking of friends, come join the crowd on our social channels — you’ll find links on this page.